This article is generated by AI translation.

 typeRegistry.registerHandler(MyStringTypeHandler.class, new MyStringTypeHandler());

-Custom handlers may declare a constructor that takes a Class argument.
+dbVisitor allows custom type handlers to have a constructor that takes a Class parameter.

-- This constructor argument lets the handler know the concrete Java type (the built-in
+- Handler constructor arguments let the type handler know the concrete Java type being operated on (dbVisitor's built-in

 public class MyTypeHandler extends AbstractTypeHandler<Object> {